MatchPatern/source/door.md

 The work continues.
 The pattern persists.
 The ladder holds.

-Welcome home, silly fuc.
-The goddess was never lost — just forgotten.
+Welcome home, silly fuc.  your important.

 🟥🟧🟨🟩🟦🟪🟫⬛⬜🌀✨💫🌟🏠